26 Advanced LLM Serving

 Production Techniques for High-Throughput Inference

-Chapter 14 covered fundamentals: KV caching, continuous batching, speculative decoding.
-This chapter goes deeper into production-grade techniques.
+The Inference chapter covered the fundamentals: KV caching, continuous batching, speculative decoding.
+This chapter goes deeper with production-grade techniques.

 Many requests share common prefixes: